amandamurphy2025/Epicycle_Proof/README.md

 This is my first large project in the Coq Proof Assistant. :)

-## 1. DEFINITIONS.V: Create definitions of each structure and function mentioned in the
+## 1. DEFINITIONS.V: Create definitions of each structure and function in the paper
-paper
 a.
 This includes points, vectors, vector operations
   i.
 As well as the epicycle and deferent circles themselves.
 b.
 A base for trigonometric functions